RandomThacker/RandomThacker/README.md

                         organizer: "DevTrack",
                         HRC: "REVA Hack",
                       },
-hobbies = {
+  hobbies: {
                'Playing Chess',
    	           'Reading Novels'
                'Being up all Night chasing that ONE BUG...'
-   		}
+           },

- challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript" }
+ challenge: "I am doing the #100DaysOfCode challenge focused on react and nextjs" }
 ```